Moonpig/tech-test-dotnet-backend/readme.md

 Q2.
 What best practices have you used while implementing your solution?

 Q3.
 What further steps would you take to improve the solution given more time?
+Handle public holidays by updating the weekend condition

 Q4.
 What's a technology that you're excited about and where do you see this
     being applicable?
 (Your answer does not have to be related to this problem)